superma312/react-buy-orders/README.md

 This app is for creating and managing Buy Orders in the marketplace.

+- React for UI
+- @reduxjs/toolkit for the redux statemanagement
+- Typescript for the typing
+- Bootstrap 5 for UI components
+- Axios for implementing APIs
+- dayjs for handling dates

 ## Available Scripts

 In the project directory, you can run: